MikeJBradshaw/react-redux-rxjs-example/README.md

 ## BEFORE WE START....
 Lets talk some ideas and terminology:
-- pipe: a pipe is just that, a pipe for data to flow. good ways to think about this is a pipe being a water pipe and the data being water.... starts at one end, something might be done to that water, and it comes out the other end. always. you never have water just chilling.
+- pipe: A pipe is just that, a pipe for data to flow. good ways to think about this is a pipe being a water pipe and the data being water.... starts at one end, something might be done to that water, and it comes out the other end. always. you never have water just chilling.
 ANOTHER example (and my personal favorite) is a christmas conveyor belt at the north pole. raw materials are dropped on it at one side, these parts are used, and end of the belt is a toy.

-- operators: using the example about christmas conveyor belt, the operators are the elves. they ...wait for it... operate in some way on the data, transform it, and put it back onto the conveyor belt for the next operator to use. after all the elves (operators) get done doing their small part, what comes out the end is a toy.
+- operators: Using the example about christmas conveyor belt, the operators are the elves. they ...wait for it... operate in some way on the data, transform it, and put it back onto the conveyor belt for the next operator to use. after all the elves (operators) get done doing their small part, what comes out the end is a toy.